 - Several apostles have made this claim, often appealing to the fact that there were still-living witnesses at the time:

 Habakkuk 1:5: Behold ye among the heathen, and regard, and wonder marvelously: for I will work a work in your days, which ye will not believe, though it be told to you.

-If a comedian tells a true story to get laughs, you will often hear from them, "I'm not making this up" (or a variation of the phrase).
+- If a comedian tells a true story to get laughs, you will often hear from them, "I'm not making this up" (or a variation of the phrase).
 Despite this disclaimer, it's still pretty hard to tell whether or not the story in question is true.

-Christopher Titus used it when describing to the audience his father's exact wishes on how he wanted his funeral and how he wanted to be buried.
+- Christopher Titus used it when describing to the audience his father's exact wishes on how he wanted his funeral and how he wanted to be buried.
 He wanted to be put into a cardboard box, "open casket," a cover charge at the door (ladies get in free), and everyone would get a chance to pee on him (complete with Willie Nelsons "Blue-Eyes Crying in the Rain" playing).
-And that isn't even covering what he wanted done with his ashes...
+And that isn't even covering what he wanted to be done with his ashes...

 "On my children...
 I did not write that, I am repeating it."

 "Stopped drinking because it's not really good for your health - and I fell into a bonfire." *audience laughs, Titus mock-laughs* "Yeah, you're done drinkin' then, you don't need AA."